* More budget leeway key for Italy’s support for Juncker

-The EU rules, changed in 2005 under Juncker’s EU presidency, say countries trying to reach budget balance, like Italy, should have room for fiscal manoeuvre regarding public investment.
+EU budget rules, changed in 2005 under Jean-Claude Juncker’s EU presidency, also note that countries trying to reach budget balance, like Italy, should have room for budgetary manoeuvre when it comes to public investment.

 The rules also say the EU will take into account implementation of major structural reforms that raise potential growth to help the long-term sustainability of public finances.

-Gozi noted earlier that sufficient margins for flexibility already existed in the rules even though they had “never been fully exploited due to a restrictive interpretation, partly bureaucratic and partly through mistrust”.
-(Additional reporting by Giselda Vagnoni in Rome and Paul Taylor; writing by Jan Strupczewski; Editing by Mike Peacock)
+Italian government undersecretary for EU Affairs Sandro Gozi noted on Tuesday that sufficient margins for flexibility already existed in the rules even though they had “never been fully exploited due to a restrictive interpretation, partly bureaucratic and partly through mistrust.”
+(Additional reporting by Giselda Vagnoni in Rome, writing by Jan Strupczewski.
+Editing by Mike Peacock)